fixflex/backend/README.md

 The backend architecture of `fixflex` employs dependency injection using the tsyringe package to manage component dependencies and improve code maintainability, flexibility, and testability.
 Dependency injection helps decouple components, promote code reuse, and facilitate the implementation of inversion of control (IoC) principles.

+## Database Schema 📊

+The database used for `fixflex` is MongoDB, a NoSQL database that stores data in a flexible, JSON-like format.

+See [Database Schema](MongoDB-schema-visualization.md) file for more details.

+The database schema for `fixflex` consists of the following collections:

+- `Users`: Stores user information such as name, email, phone number, password, role, profile picture, and verification status.
+- `Taskers`: Stores tasker information such as user ID, description, skills, qualifications, availability, ratings, and earnings.
+- `Tasks`: Stores task information such as user ID, title, description, category, location, status, budget, images, and timestamps.
+- `Categories`: Stores category information such as name, description, parent category, and subcategories.
+- `Coupons`: Stores coupon information such as code, discount amount, expiry date, and usage limit.
+- `Offers`: Stores offer information such as task ID, tasker ID, amount, status, and timestamps.
+- `Reviews`: Stores review information such as task ID, tasker ID, user ID, rating, comment, and timestamps.
+- `Chats`: Stores chat information such as user IDs, task ID, tasker ID, and timestamps.
+- `Messages`: Stores message information such as chat ID, user ID, tasker ID, content, and timestamps.
+- `Transactions`: Stores transaction information such as user ID, tasker ID, amount, type, status, and timestamps.

 ## RESTful API Design 📐

 The API design for `fixflex` follows RESTful principles, with clear and predictable URL structures, HTTP methods, and status codes.
 The API endpoints are organized into resource-based routes, with each route corresponding to a specific resource or entity in the system.
 The API design includes the following key features: